fofxtools/utility/docs/troubleshooting.md

 - **MVP Compromise**: Used `listingAttributes.id` as the unique constraint despite its seeming session-dependent nature.
 This prevents importing the same already-downloaded page twice during a single scraping session.
 - **Assumption**: For MVP purposes, each URL will only be downloaded once, making the session-dependency acceptable.
 - **Alternative Approaches Considered**: Context-aware hash (`MD5(CASE WHEN listingQuery != '' THEN CONCAT('SEARCH:', listingQuery, '|', activeFilters) ELSE CONCAT('CATEGORY:', categoryIds__categoryId, ':', categoryIds__subCategoryId, ':', categoryIds__nestedSubCategoryId, '|', activeFilters) END)`) and content-based hash (`MD5(CONCAT(listingQuery, categoryIds__categoryId, categoryIds__subCategoryId, categoryIds__nestedSubCategoryId, activeFilters))`) approaches were explored but deemed over-engineered for MVP requirements.

+#### "Array to string conversion" when importing gigs (9-17-2025)
+- Context: Calling FiverrJsonImporter::importGigJson() produced intermittent warnings like:
+  - Warning: Array to string conversion in vendor/laravel/framework/src/Illuminate/Database/Connection.php on line 726
+- Root cause: Some fiverr_gigs (and fiverr_seller_profiles) columns were defined as string (VARCHAR), but the importer sometimes provided array values for those fields.
+Laravel tried to bind arrays as scalars, triggering the warning.
+Our extractAndEncode() only JSON-encodes arrays/objects for TEXT-like columns; VARCHAR columns receive the raw value.
+- Debug aid (temporary): Added a guard in vendor bindValues() to log bindings when they were arrays:
+  - if (is_array($value)) { Log::warning('Array binding detected', ['key' => $key, 'value' => $value]); }
+  - Note: Vendor edit used only for short-term debugging.
+- Fixes applied:
+  - Replaced seller__hourlyRate: switched string(seller__hourlyRate) with integer(seller__hourlyRate__priceInCents).
+  - Changed these columns from string → text so arrays/objects can be JSON-encoded safely:
+    - In fiverr_gigs: seller__agency, seller__vacation, openGraph__video (URL; not observed failing yet but safer as TEXT)
+    - In fiverr_seller_profiles: seller__agency, seller__vacation
+- Intermittent nature: seller__hourlyRate was often null, so the warning only surfaced on rows where it had a non-null array/structure.
+- Reminder: ensure_table_exists() only creates tables if missing.
+To apply type changes on an existing DB, run an ALTER TABLE (or drop/recreate in dev).